A variable is a character string where we stores a value. The value assigned could be a number, text, filename, device, or any other type of data.

 2_TEMP - Starts With numeric -VAR - Starts with &contains - VARABLE1-VAR2 - Contains - VAR_A! - Contains !

-The special character other than “_” is reversed in shell for other uses.
+The special character other than “_” is reversed in the shell for other uses.

 Defining Variables

 Variables are defined with an = sing.
-The left part contains the name of the variable and right part contains the value of the variable.
+The left part contains the variable’s name and the right leg contains the variable’s value.

 Syntax : variable_name=variable_value